 Recruitment fairs are events held in locations all over the world that are meant to help boarding schools with their Recruitment of International Students.
 For example, Linden Educational Services holds Recruitment Fairs in both the Fall and Spring from locations such as East Asia, Latin America, Central Asia, Africa, and Europe.
 It's been doing this for 9 years.
 Aimed at parents and students who live in locations all around the world, these recruitment fairs put admissions staff from dozens of boarding schools on location in various International cities.
 You can meet school representatives and ask all the questions you have about American, Canadian, UK, and Swiss boarding schools.

-Why would students from overseas consider coming to the overseas to attending boarding school?
+Why would students from overseas consider attending boarding school in the States?

 There are many reasons.
-The main one, as a rule, is that parents want their children to have a world-class education.
+As a rule, the main one is that parents want their children to have a world-class education.
 An International boarding school education will strengthen your child's language skills.
-Not just English, though it is pretty much the lingua franca in the business and professional world today, but your child will also be able to learn a host of other languages including French, German, Italian, Spanish and Chinese, to name but a few.
+Not just English, though it is pretty much the lingua franca in the business and professional world today, your child will also be able to learn a host of other languages, including French, German, Italian, Spanish, and Chinese, to name a few.
 International boarding schools generally offer a rich array of courses in many subjects.
 As you meet with school representatives, have a list of questions handy so that you will remember to ask about matters pertaining to curriculum.

-Boarding schools also offer a superb preparation for tertiary or college level studies.
-While most boarding schools will follow the American Advanced Placement studies program, many schools offer the International Baccalaureate Diploma program, while others offer IGCSE/A-levels program.
+Boarding schools also offer superb preparation for tertiary or college-level studies.
+While most boarding schools will follow the American Advanced Placement Studies program, many schools offer the International Baccalaureate Diploma program, while others offer the IGCSE/A-levels program.
 That gives you some solid options as you begin to plan your child's college preparatory education.

 Will my child fit in?